oat-sa/taohub-articles/forge/administrator-guide/performance-optimization.md

 ### 3.2.
 From GUI: via tao backoffice

-This functionality is also available in the TAO back office, accessible via the “setting” menu from the TAO home as illustrated below:\
+This functionality is also available in the TAO back office, accessible via the “setting” menu from the TAO home as illustrated below:<br/>

 ![](../resources/perf_opt_setting.png)

 Click on the “optimize” button to start the data compilation.